Boostvolt/calculator/README.md

-# calculator
+# iPadOS Calculator App in SwiftUI

-Nachahmung des nativen Taschenrechners von Apple, der sowohl unter iOS als auch unter iPadOS verwendet werden kann.
+Imitation of Apple's native calculator, which can be used on both iOS and iPadOS.

-## Lizenz
+## License

-Copyright © 2020 Jan (Boostvolt).
-Alle Rechte vorbehalten.
+Copyright © 2020 Boostvolt (Jan).
+All rights reserved.